James Barth

 James Barth: The Clumped Spirit is the third in a series of annual $80,000 commissions, funded by the Copyright Agency Cultural Fund, and delivered in partnership with leading Australian galleries, to support mid-career and established artists to develop and present major new bodies of work.
 Previous instalments were TextaQueen: Bollywouldn’t at 4A Centre for Contemporary Asian Art, Gadigal/Sydney, in 2022, and James Nguyen: Open Glossary at Australian Centre for Contemporary Art, Melbourne, 2023.

 Barth studied at Queensland College of Art, graduating in 2014.
-She trained as an oil painter and her works play on traditional genres of portraiture and still life but exceed them.
+She trained as a painter and her works play on traditional genres of portraiture and still life but exceed them.
 Using 3D-modelling software, she creates stages, props, and avatars, which are then transmuted into screen-printed oil paintings and animated videos.
-In her paintings, screen-printed images are brushed to soften them, combining the virtual and the painterly.
+In her paintings, screen-printed images are brushed to soften them, scrambling the impersonal and the painterly.

-Much of Barth’s work explores the themes of self-representation and embodiment.
-It contends with her experience as a trans-woman, navigating the constant pressures of visibility and vulnerability.
-Her works often depict domestic scenes, sometimes showing idealised imagery, sometimes showing bodies overwhelmed by decay.
-Mounds of organic material, such as fruit peel and leftover food, are left to sweat and decompose in her uncanny world, which is imbued with a sense of ennui and listlessness.
+Barth’s work explores themes of self representation and embodiment, contending with her experience as a trans-woman, navigating the constant pressures of visibility and vulnerability.
+Sometimes her works show idealised imagery; sometimes domestic scenes overwhelmed by decay.
+Mounds of organic material, such as cut-open fruit and leftover food are left to sweat and decompose.
+Her uncanny, airless world is imbued with a sense of ennui and listlessness.

 In addition to new paintings and video, The Clumped Spirit makes a dramatic move into sculpture.
 Barth’s 3D-printed sculptures are coated in zinc, recalling petrified figures from Pompeii.